quizzestime/quizzestime.github.io/readme.md

 -   Ability to view and solve other user's tests
 -   Various categories
 -   Ability to filter by category and search by title
--   Keeping statistics for each user and each test
+-   Keeping statistic for each user and test
 -   Interactive test editor
 -   Fluid UX